Dynamical Modeling of CXOGBS J175553.2-281633: A 10 Hour Long Orbital Period Cataclysmic Variable: Light Curve Modeling

 In this model we fix the eccentricity of the disk $e$ and argument of periastron $\omega_D$ to be 0.
 In the previous variable disk model we found the phase shift $\phi$ to be consistent with 0 with an uncertainty in phase shift of just $0.002$, we therefore also fix this parameter to 0 for computational purposes.
 In this model we allow the disk edge to have two different temperatures.
 We model this in {\tt XRbinary} by using a ``spot" that is allowed to cover an arbitrary width of the edge of the disk, effectively creating a hot and a cool zone on the outer edge of the disk.
 Physically, this could be produced by the impact of the gas stream on the disk, which causes the region near the impact hot spot to be hotter than the region on the opposite side of the disk.
+Changes in the mass transfer rate from the secondary can affect the temperature of this ``spot" (e.g. SDSS J123813.73-033933.0; \citealt{Zharikov06}), which could be responsible for the observed year to year variations and the $\sim 796$ day periodicity derived in \S\ref{sec:period}.

-In this model we fit for the temperature ratio between the hot and cool side of the disk edge $T_h$, the width of the hot side of the disk edge $W_h$, and the location of the center of the hot edge of the disk $\theta_h$; these last two measured in degrees. $\theta_h$ is defined such that $\theta_h = 0$ is the direction pointing from the primary straight away from the secondary, and $\theta_h = 90$ points towards the observer at phase 0.75, when the observer sees the side of the disk where we would expect an accretion hot spot to be.
+In this model we fit for the temperature ratio between the hot and cool side of the disk edge $T_h$, the width of the hot side of the disk edge $W_h$, and the location of the center of the hot edge of the disk $\theta_h$; these last two measured in degrees. $\theta_h$ is defined such that $\theta_h = 0$ deg is the direction pointing from the primary straight away from the secondary, and $\theta_h = 90$ deg points towards the observer at phase 0.75, when the observer sees the side of the disk where we would expect an accretion hot spot to be.